damongolding/immich-kiosk/README.md

 ```
 ------

-## iFrame
+## iframe

 > [!WARNING]
-> If you plan to add iFrames to untrusted or external content, be aware of security implications.
+> If you plan to add iframes to untrusted or external content, be aware of security implications.
 Only load content from trusted sources that you control.

-If you want to display custom content in Kiosk, you can use iFrames.
+If you want to display custom content in Kiosk, you can use iframes.

-### Adding iFrames to Kiosk
+### Adding iframes to Kiosk

-You can configure Kiosk to display external or local HTML content using iFrames.
+You can configure Kiosk to display external or local HTML content using iframes.
 This can be set in your `config.yaml` file:

 ```yaml
 iframe: "https://example.com"  # Remote URL